Command Line Options

 By default, lage will interweave all the stdout and stderr from all active targets as they are running.

-Use the --grouped This may become a mess, so lage can group output messages together.
-These messages will only be displayed when the target is completed:
+The --grouped option can be used to group messages by target (package).
+The messages will only be displayed when the target is completed.

 lage build --verbose --grouped